Kong/docs.konghq.com/app/plugins/ssl.md

   <strong>Note:</strong> This plugin requires Kong >= 0.3.0
 </div>

-Binds a specific SSL certificate to the `public_dns` value of a service.
+Binds a specific SSL certificate to the `inbound_dns` value of a service.
 In case you want to setup a global SSL certificate for **every API**, take a look at the [Kong SSL configuration options][configuration].

 ----